arokem/2013-09-16-ISI/lessons/rnaseq/tutorial.md

 services and databases accessed, data sets used, etc.

-The Pegasus Workflow Management Service was adopted to manage the workflow’s operations.
+The Pegasus Workflow Management Service was adopted to manage the workflow's operations.
 It helps workflow execute in different kinds of different environments including desktops, campus clusters, grids, and clouds.
 The Pegasus was deployed in Virtual Machine, which exempted users from complex installation and configuration.
 If users want to